Excellence in Health Psychology Research Award

 By Alexander Rothman, Ph.D., University of Minnesota, Minneapolis, MN

-I am delighted to introduce Jerry Suls as the recipient of the 2012 Outstanding Contributions to Health Psychology Award (Senior).
+I am delighted to introduce Jerry Suls as the recipient of the 2012 Excellence in Health Psychology Research Award.

 Jerry is a professor of psychology and Collegiate Fellow at the University of Iowa.
 He received his undergraduate and graduate training in psychology at Temple University and, before joining the faculty at the University of Iowa in 1990, he was on the faculty at Georgetown University and SUNY-Albany.